-- o Co-ordinate with the Junior Umpire Mentor and/or organise umpires for the day. - Seek and organize coaches for the 8 Whangarei teams (4 x Boys, 4 x Girls) - o Invite a Northland Representative (i.e. Senior NHL Player, NHA Board Member etc.) to present the trophies on completion of the day. - Co-ordinate a shared afternoon tea.
-Communicate with coaches (and their players) the requirements for this. - Invite Christine Cook to be involved with the presentation of the Kim Cook Trophy cooki@vodafone.net.nz - o Invite a member of the Finlayson family to be involved with the presentation of the Danielle Finlayson Memorial Trophy. - Co-ordinate with Hockey Northland re Canteen opening, make lounge available for teams to have lunch etc. and clean up at end of day. - Organize a results board to be displayed throughout the day and update results as each game is completed.
-(Hockey Northland will have a print out of draw and a results form to use.) - o Keep games to time.
+- Co-ordinate with the Junior Umpire Mentor and/or organise umpires for the day. - Seek and organize coaches for the 8 Whangarei teams (4 x Boys, 4 x Girls) - Invite a Northland Representative (i.e., Senior NHC Player, NHA Board Member etc.) to present the trophies on completion of the day. - Co-ordinate a shared afternoon tea.
+Communicate with coaches (and their players) the requirements for this. - Invite Christine Cook to be involved with the presentation of the Kim Cook Trophy. - Invite a member of the Finlayson family to be involved with the presentation of the Danielle Finlayson Memorial Trophy. - Co-ordinate with Hockey Northland re Canteen opening, make lounge available for teams to have lunch etc. and clean up at end of day. - Organize a results board to be displayed throughout the day and update results as each game is completed.
+(Hockey Northland will have a printout of draw and results form to use.) - Keep games to time.
 Use of hooter from Hockey Northland. - Send results and overview of the day and any photos to Hockey Northland Office.